 When entering into a premarital agreement, communication is essential.
 Both parties must fully inform each other of all assets and property they own, as well as their current financial situation.
 Failing to fully disclose all property and assets to your spouse before the marriage may result in those items becoming marital property.

 If you do decide to enter into a premarital agreement that agreement is not set in stone.
 The parties may make changes to the agreement following the marriage, as long as both parties consent to the changes made.

 Premartial agreements are not only for the abundantly wealthy.
 Nowadays, even couples of more modest means are entering into premarital agreements due to the frequency of divorce, high legal fees, and animosity associated with divorcing couples.

-If any of the following factors apply to you, I encourage you to contact my office today to schedule a free confidential consultation with me:
+If any of the following factors apply to you, I encourage you to contact my office today to schedule a personal confidential consultation with me:

 - You own assets such as a house, stock or retirement fund

 - Own all or part of a business

 - May be receiving an inheritance

 - Have children and/or grandchildren from a previouse relationship/marriage

 - One spouse is much wealthier than the other